vectara/vectara-docs/www/docs/learn/grounded-generation/summarizers.md

 provide a summarizer config at request time, <Config v="names.product"/> uses the best available summarizer for your account.

+## Mockingbird

+[**Mockingbird**](/docs/learn/mockingbird-llm) is Vectara's cutting-edge new LLM designed specifically for Retrieval Augmented Generation (RAG) use cases.
+Mockingbird is available to all Vectara users by specifying `mockingbird-1.0-2024-07-16` as the `prompt_name`.
+Mockingbird is ideal for enterprise applications requiring high-quality summaries and structured outputs:

+- Superior RAG output quality
+- Enhanced citation accuracy
+- Excellent multilingual performance
+- High-precision structured data generation

 :::tip

 The summarizer is specified in the `generation` object of a [**query**](/docs/api-reference/search-apis/search).
 Excluding